 The Steve Hudson Chamber Ensemble (Jody Redhage – cello/voice, Zach Brock – violin, Martin Urbach – percussion, Steve Hudson – piano) is a genre bending ensemble based in New York City.
 They record and perform original music with roots in classical, tango, jazz, folk & pop.
-Their newest CD, Galactic Diamonds, was released in June 2010.
+Their newest CD is Galactic Diamonds.
 Read a review from Aural States.

 Notes by Steve Hudson about this CD: